R. Scott Turner, MD, PhD

 Brent Harris joined the Memory Disorders Program in 2010 and serves as the Director of Neuropathology for Georgetown University Medical Center.
 Brent was in one of the first Georgetown Medical School MD/PhD physician-scientist training program graduating classes in 1995.
 He completed his post-doctoral training in pathology and neuropathology and neurobiology at Stanford University and was the Director of the ALS Center and Assistant Professor of Pathology at Dartmouth Medical School until joining our team.
 His particular area of clinical and research interest is in fronto-temporal dementias and ALS (Lou Gehrig’s Disease).

 Carolyn Ward joined the Memory Disorders Program in 1999.
 She received a Master of Science degree in Public Health from the University of North Carolina in 1983.
 Her career has focused on addressing aging and disability issues.
-Prior to joining the Memory Disorders Program, she led the Membership Unit on Caregiving for the National Council on Aging and conducted research on long term care for the National Association of State Units on Aging (now known as the National Association of States United for Aging and Disabilities).
-Carolyn is the Memory Disorders Program Coordinator where she manages both clinic and study activities.
-Carolyn served on Board of Directors of the Alzheimer's Association, National Capital Area Chapter from 2003-2009.
-She also served on the Board of Directors of the Alzheimer's Association of Greater Washington and was its President from 1993-1995.
-Carolyn was appointed by the Mayor of the District of Columbia to the District of Columbia Alzheimer's Disease Study Commission in 1992, where she was elected Secretary/Parliamentarian.
-In addition she chaired the Commission's Education Subcommittee and co-edited its final report in 1994.
+Prior to joining the Memory Disorders Program, she led the Membership Unit on Caregiving for the National Council on Aging and conducted research on long-term care for the National Association of State Units on Aging (now known as the National Association of States United for Aging and Disabilities).
+Carolyn manages both the MDP clinic and study activities.
+Carolyn served on Board of Directors of the Alzheimer’s Association, National Capital Area Chapter from 2003-2009.
+She also served on the Board of Directors of the Alzheimer’s Association of Greater Washington and was its President from 1993-1995.

 Kelly Behan joined the Memory Disorders Program in 2005.
-She received her bachelor's degree in Biology and French from the University of Virginia in 2004.
-As Director of Clinical Trials for the Department of Neurology, is the primary liason for Neurology Clinical Trials.
+She received her bachelor’s degree in Biology and French from the University of Virginia in 2004.
+As Director of Clinical Trials for the Department of Neurology, she is the primary liaison for Neurology Clinical Trials.
 Kelly trains and oversees clinical research staff, manages MDP finance and operations, assists the MDP clinicians in their clinical practice and provides cognitive testing, visit coordination, and data management for the research trials.